Ryanrob327/csp/_pages/vocab.md

   - Where code can be stored on the web, used to clone, push, or pull changes in your code.

 ## Json
-  - Test based format used for transferring data
+  - Text based format used for transferring data

 [^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.